 Broadway's Spectacular New Production

-It's back!
-A year after closing on Broadway, Cameron Mackintosh's monumental new production of Les Miserables launches its first national tour.
+Cameron Mackintosh's epic musical is back!
 Based on Victor Hugo's novel, this sweeping epic is one of the most popular musicals in history, a tale of love and revolution that draws audiences in time and time again.
 Its classic score, written by Herbert Kretzmer and Claude-Michel Schonberg, includes the timeless 'I Dreamed A Dream', 'One Day More' and 'Do You Hear the People Sing'.

 Nominated for three Tony Awards, this latest Broadway production is a more than worthy chapter in Les Miserables' long history.
 It debuted at the Imperial Theatre in 2014 and ran for two years, drawing huge acclaim for its stripped down storytelling, which jettisons some of the bloat attached to previous productions, and the atmospheric video projections that lend the show a hugely cinematic backdrop.